Discounted cumulative gain

-Discounted cumulative gain (DCG) is a measure of ranking quality.
-In information retrieval, it is often used to measure effectiveness of web search engine algorithms or related applications.
-Using a graded relevance scale of documents in a search-engine result set, DCG measures the usefulness, or gain, of a document based on its position in the result list.
-The gain is accumulated from the top of the result list to the bottom, with the gain of each result discounted at lower ranks.
+Discounted cumulative gain (DCG) is a measure of ranking quality in information retrieval.
+It is often normalized so that it is comparable across queries, giving Normalized DCG (nDCG or NDCG).
+NDCG is often used to measure effectiveness of search engine algorithms and related applications.
+Using a graded relevance scale of documents in a search-engine result set, DCG sums the usefulness, or gain, of the results discounted by their position in the result list.
+NDCG is DCG normalized by the maximum possible DCG of the result set when ranked from highest to lowest gain, thus adjusting for the different numbers of relevant results for different queries.

 Overview

 Two assumptions are made in using DCG and its related measures.